11 Low-maintenance Perennials for Shade

 As a result, it can be raised as a lovely groundcover plant for the shady areas of rain gardens and pond borders.

-Due to the fact that it is a trailing plant, it usually spreads on its own, establishing roots at the stem nodes that come into touch with the ground.
+Because it is a trailing plant, it usually spreads on its own, establishing roots at the stem nodes that come into touch with the ground.

 Leave a Reply